AishwaryaVarma/Mining-Twitter-Data-for-Sentiment-Analysis/README.md

 What does that mean?
-* Polarity - a measure of the negativity, the neutralness, or the positivity of the text
+* Polarity - a measure of the negativity, the neutrality, or the positivity of the text
 * Classification - either pos or neg indicating if the text is positive or negative

 To calculate the overall sentiment, we look at the polarity score:
 * Positive = from +.01 to +1
-* Neutral == 0
+* Neutral == 0.00
 * Negative = from –.01 to -1

 ```